 Our last mower is the gas-powered Craftsman 37430, a 3-in-1 that can mulch, bag, and discharge.
 It’s powered by an efficient and reliable 140cc Briggs & Stratton engine.

 While this is a pretty basic push mower, it has some nice features.
 You won’t have to mix your own gas and oil—the mower does it for you.
 It’s got recoil start but most owners say it’s easy to pull the cord and start it on the first try.
 The cutting height adjusts to 6 different positions with two levers, one on each front wheel.
 And the tall rear wheels make it easier to push through weeds and tough grass.

 Mowing the lawn can be a satisfying outdoor task.
 We hope you found the perfect mower for your yard today.
-Check back soon for new reviews of the best products to make your life easier.
+Check back soon for new reviews of the best products like this guide to make your life easier.